SAEONData/nex-gddp-sa-tools/README.md

 - **Positive anomaly** = increase relative to baseline
 - **Negative anomaly** = decrease relative to baseline
-- Some indices are “beneficial” when lower (e.g., fewer frost days) — so a **negative anomaly** can still indicate warming.
+- Some indices are “counterintuitive” when lower (e.g., fewer frost days) — so a **negative anomaly** can still indicate warming.
 - Always check the “Anomaly Interpretation” notes to understand what each sign means in context.

 ---